riteCisco/diststr/README.md

 - The permutation and rule stuff.
 I don't know if I'm overthinking it at all
 - Usage of algorithm.
 I trust the distance algorithm, just not sure if that's what the project is requiring or asking
 - Rust optimization.
 This is the first time I've coded in Rust, and the reason why this script took a bit long was because I was learning the language for the first time.
 Please let me know if there's anything I can improve on!
 Any and all feedback is appreciated
-- If the script is completely wrong, please let me know.
+- If the script is in any way wrong, please let me know.
 I want to make this script better!